• Skip to primary navigation

 As a result, it is essential to add extra seasoning to cod dishes.

-In addition, cod absorbs flavor well, so using aromatic ingredients like lemon, garlic, and herbs can help to enhance the flavor of the dish.
+In addition, cod absorbs flavor well, so using aromatic ingredients like lemon, garlic, and herbs can help to improve the flavor of the dish.

 When cooked properly, cod can be a delicious and versatile substitute for red snapper.